-Type abbreviations function as shorthands for purpose of documentation or brevity.
+Type abbreviations function as shorthands for the purpose of documentation or brevity.
 After a type binding type t1 = t2, the name t1 can be used as a shorthand for the type t2.
-Type abbreviations do not create new unique types.
-After the previous binding, the types t1 and t2 are entirely interchangeable.
+Type abbreviations do not create distinct types: the types t1 and t2 are entirely interchangeable.